nautilus-extensions/open-in-tilix/README.md

 Special thanks to:

-- Original author of Nautilus Admin, [Bruno Nova](https://github.com/brunonova) for creating this project.
-This repo is a fork of the original project.
+- Tilix team for the original extension
 - [Weblate](https://weblate.org) for providing translation platform

 ## 📜 License

-Nautilus Admin is licensed under the [GNU General Public License v3.0](LICENSE)
+Open In Tilix is licensed under the [GNU General Public License v3.0](LICENSE)